-If you are looking to start a breeding farm with Patira goat then you are going in right direction.
-The Patira goat is known for their beautiful look because the coat color of this goat is white and their skin color is pink.
+If you are looking to start a breeding farm with Patira goat then you are going in the right direction.
+The Patira goat is known for its beautiful look because the coat color of this goat is white and its skin color is pink.

-Th another main characteristics of this goat breed is their weight gain.
-If you raise one patira male buck for Breeding and crosses you all female goats with them then the result you will get will be quite good.
+Th another main characteristic of this goat breed is their weight gain.
+If you raise one Patira male buck for Breeding and cross all female goats with them then the result you will get will be quite good.

 Where patira goat is originated?

-the patira goat breed is unrecognised goat breed by government of India, because it is rare breed and not present in large numbers but in Gujarat state it present in very large numbers.
+the Patira goat breed is an unrecognized goat breed by the government of India, because it is a rare breed and not present in large numbers but in Gujarat state it present in very large numbers.

 As per availability in large numbers i can say that patira goat origin is Gujarat.